-Smartphones are evolving at a rate that is beyond belief, coming out in the form of curved displays and self-healing capabilities, to changing the way we make payments and diagnosing illnesses.
+Smartphones are evolving at a rate that is beyond belief, coming out in the form of curved displays, changing the way we make payments, diagnosing illnesses, and keeping us connected, and giving us access to the latest news and info available online.
 There are now more than 1 billion smartphone users in the world and the numbers are still rising.
-Smartphones have improved our lives with a variety of apps, for use in fitness and health, in keeping us connected, and giving us access to the latest news and info available online.

 However, there’s a negative influence that smartphones have introduced into our lives.
 It has taken over our lives so much that we cannot put it down long enough to appreciate the world around us anymore.